Z-oops/DragnTile/README.md

 20250225: available on https://extensions.gnome.org/extension/7863/dragntile/

 # Planning
+1. Support tiling across-workspace
-1. Enlarge on focus
+2. Enlarge on focus
-2. Support recording tiling operations and restoring them
+3. Support recording tiling operations and restoring them
-3. Support up to 4 windows
+4. Support up to 4 windows

 # Issue report
 Open extention settings and switch `debug` on.
 Reproduce the issue and provide log with journalctl.